 CESA's processors are required to conform to the Electronics Product Stewardship Canada (EPSC) Electronic Recycling Standard, the industry standard for like-products (e.g., electrical, electronic and battery-operated).
 The EPSC Electronic Recycling Standard defines the minimum requirements for handling end-of-life electronics and contains mandatory environmental, occupational health and safety, and material handling requirements.
-Given that CESA accepts a wide variety of more than 350 products, materials are reported out by commodity only, and not by product type or component.
+Given that CESA accepts a wide variety of more than 400 products, materials are reported out by commodity only, and not by product type or component.

-In 2018, CESA contracted with two processors to process collected materials.
-Table 6 provides the approximate percentage of material commodity processed from both processors accounting for all regular items collected through the Program and processed in 2018, as well as a description of the downstream process for each commodity type.
+In 2019, CESA contracted with two processors to process collected materials.
+Table 6 provides the approximate percentage of material commodity processed from both processors accounting for all regular items collected through the Program and processed in 2019, as well as a description of the downstream process for each commodity type.
 Due to the complexity of the disassembly process, it is difficult for commodities to be completely segregated for measurement purposes.

-Table 6: Percentage of Total Tonnage Processed by Material Commodity in 2018
+Table 6: Percentage of Total Tonnage Processed by Material Commodity in 2019

-Material Commodity Reuse Recycle Recovery Landfill % of Total Tonnage Processed Downstream Process 2
+Material Commodity Reuse Recycle Recovery Landfill % of Total Tonnage Processed Downstream Process

-Ferrous Steel Х 52.5% Production, Processing
+Ferrous Steel Х 50.1% Production, Processing,

+Non-processing Non-processing

-Plastics х 27.3% Processing, Non- processing
+Plastics X 28.9% Processing, Non-

-Aluminum Х 1.5% Processing
+Flastics ^ 20.3/0 processing

+Alumainuma 4.60/ Production, Processing,

+Aluminum X 1.6% Non-processing

-Wire and Cables and String lights Х 4.2% Refining, Non-processing
+Wire and Cables Х 4.2% Refining, Non-processing

+and String lights ^ 4.2% Remning, Non-processing

-Copper х 2.3% Processing, Refining, Non- processing
+Copper Х 2.6% Processing, Refining

-Glass Х 2.0% Processing, Refining
+Glass Х 1.8% Non-Processing

-Circuit Boards Х 2.3% Refining
+Circuit Boards Х 2.4% Refining

-Refuse Х 5.6% Other final disposition
+Refuse Х 6.0% Other final disposition

-Rechargeable Batteries х 1.2% Processing, Non- Processing
+Rechargeable Х 1 10/ Processing, Non-

-Paper Based Materials х 0.5% Processing

-Non Rechargeable Batteries х 0.1% Processing, Non- Processing
+Batteries ^ ^ 1.1% Processing

-Heating Oil х х Х 0.5% Processing, Recovery, Landfill